What is TVS Sync Brake System (SBS)?

 India is a country with different terrains and requires special skill while braking on these terrains.
 However, the majority of the riders tend to apply only the rear brakes which results in uneven distribution of braking forces.
 As a consequence, the scooter may skid and cause an accident.
 It is necessary to apply both the brakes at the same time for effective braking.

 TVS sync brake system (SBS) uses a reaction relay lever which applies the front brakes in quick succession when the rider applies the rear brake.
 This relay lever helps to ensure a smooth transition of brake force distribution from back to front.
 Thus, the two-wheeler reduces its speed smoothly and more efficiently according to TVS.

 It also ensures efficient braking with less braking distance.
 SBS ensures efficient working of both the brakes at the same time.
-This system also gives more control to the rider than conventional braking system.
+This system also gives more control than the conventional braking system to the rider.

-The important component of the system is ‘Multiplier’.
-It helps to distribute brake force evenly to front and rear.
-The function of the multiplier is not only limited to distribute some part of braking force from the rear, but also providing sufficient braking force to the front.
-Consequently, it reduces the braking force required as it is evenly distributed.
+The important component of the system is the ‘Multiplier’.
+It helps to distribute the brake force evenly to the front and rear.
+The function of the multiplier is not only limited to distributing some part of the braking force from the rear but also providing sufficient braking force to the front.
+Consequently, it reduces the braking force required as it is distributed evenly.
 Ultimately, this reduces the rider's strain.

-In conclusion, SBS will help ensure efficient braking; increasing the safety of the rider.
-It also addresses the issue of untrained and ill informed riders through technology.
+In conclusion, the Sync Brake System (SBS) will help ensure efficient braking, increasing the safety of the rider.
+It also addresses the issue of untrained and ill-informed riders through technology.